by Kyle Kissock, JHWF Communications Manager

 For starters, if you look at the Teton County Habitat Map, you’ll notice Teton County has labeled nearly all of the habitat along the Snake River green, meaning “high value” for wildlife.
 You’ll also notice most of what is considered “high value” is riparian habitat; rivers, lakes, streams, and adjacent vegetation.
 Riparian habitat is relatively scare in Wyoming; it only comprises 1.2 % of Wyoming’s total surface area (for comparison, sagebrush dominated ecosystems are estimated to cover as much as 60% of Wyoming’s landscape).
 Yet a majority of the state’s animal species rely on it at some point during their life cycles, making healthy riparian zones (like the Snake River bottom) disproportionately important to maintaining healthy wildlife populations.

 We can also begin to explore trends in the data ourselves.
-For instance, we’ve seen a decrease in beaver and otter sightings over the course of our floats.
+For instance, we’ve seen a decrease in beaver and otter sightings over the course of our float surveys.
 Are we noticing a decline related to what has been observed in Grand Teton National Park, where beaver populations have decreased by up to 80% over the last 40 years?
-On the other hand, our sightings of Bald Eagles have actually increased each year since 2015.
-Last year we set a record with 222 Bald Eagle observations (average 12 per trip), which trumped the previous record set in 2017 of 171 (average 8 per trip).
+On the other hand, sightings of Bald Eagles have increased each year since 2015.
+Last year, we set a record with 222 Bald Eagle observations (average 12 per trip), which trumped the previous record set in 2017, of 171 (average 8 per trip).
 Along with Bald Eagles, observations of Canada Geese, Spotted Sandpipers, and Common Mergansers have all been on the rise each of the last four years.

-Our Bald Eagle data is also a great example of how we should be careful when we make conclusions from our float data.
-For instance, each of the last three years our Bald Eagle sightings have peaked in mid-August, which also happens to be when river flow (or discharge) is at or near is weakest.
+Our Bald Eagle data is also a great example of how we should be careful when making conclusions from our float data.
+For instance, each of the last three years our Bald Eagle sightings have peaked in mid-August, which also happens to be when river flow (or discharge) is at .or near its weakest.
 One might conclude that the low-water means easier fishing and scavenging for the eagles, and that Nature Mappers have discovered that this is the time a birder is mostly likely to encounter an eagle on the Snake River.
-Maybe we have…and what a contribution to science we might have made!
 But perhaps less discharge simply means a slower float, and thus more time for Nature Mappers to sight eagles from the boat?

-The flow rate of the river is only one of many hidden variables we should be aware of when we make data comparisons.
-Everything from shifting river channels, to the skill and number of nature mappers on board, can influence what we observe.
-Snake River Float Trips are a fascinating study in just how complicated getting a full understanding of ecosystems can be, thanks to the number of variables at play!
+Flow rate of the river is one of many hidden variables that we should be aware of when we make data comparisons.
+Everything from shifting river channels to the skill and number of nature mappers on board can influence what we observe.
+What we can say for sure, is that float data shows presence (not absence) of wildlife species.
+Our data is still extremely helpful in understanding what creatures are utilizing the Snake River corridor and potential timing of usage, such as when birds are migrating, and if timing of migrations is changing.
+Thanks to the number of variables at play, Snake River Float Trips are a fascinating study in how complicated getting a full understanding of an ecosystem can be!

 We hope you’ll join us on the water!